travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 ## Hugepages Support from within LXD Container

 It is now possible to allow unprivleged containers access to hugepages.
-Please have a look at below resources to understand what you need to address to avoid memory issues with LXD containers:
+To understand what you need to address in order to avoid memory issues with LXD containers, look at the resources below:
 * [LXD 3.22 release notes](https://discuss.linuxcontainers.org/t/lxd-3-22-has-been-released/7027)
 * [LXD configuration](https://linuxcontainers.org/lxd/docs/master/instances#hugepage-limits-via-limitshugepagessize)